slemire/slemire.github.io/_posts/2019-11-30-htb-writeup-heist.md

 ## Cracking some credentials

 The Cisco IOS configuration file here has two different types of password hashes.
 Cisco uses various hash algorithms across different products and software versions.
-The old password encryption type is called Type 7 encryption and is basically just Vigenere encryption.
+The old password encryption type is called Type 7 encryption and has been known to be extremely weak for about 20+ years now.
 I still see this being used in production environments every week even though it doesn't provide any real security (it's akin to just base64 encoding your passwords in your configs, it's trivial to recover the plaintext).

 For the two usernames, the Type 7 passwords can be reversed with any of the many Type 7 reversing tools available such as [https://packetlife.net/toolbox/type7/](https://packetlife.net/toolbox/type7/).
  - rout3r / $uperP@ssword